 The main News of the month can be summarized as follows:

-- May I have begun to invest in Reinvest24
+- In May, I have started to invest in Reinvest24

 - In February, I started investing in WhiskyInvestDirect, a very innovative platform to invest in Scotch whiskey in the process maturation.
 In a couple of months I will present my assessment and record technique.